Richard Reed Parry: Career

 The Bell Orchestre was formed in 2005, along with Sarah Neufeld, Tim Kingsbury as well as Stefan Schneider and French horn player Pietro Amato.
 Parry primarily plays double bass and is the de facto producer.
 Bell Orchestre released As Seen Through Windows with Arts & Crafts Records on March 10, 2009.
 It was recorded with John Mcentire in Soma Electric Studios in Chicago, Illinois.
-The album since won a 2011 Juno Award for best instrumental album.
+The album won a 2011 Juno Award for best instrumental album.

 A long-time core member of Arcade Fire, he co-produced and collaborated on the debut EP, Arcade Fire, before the first lineup of the band fell apart.
 Helping to reform and recreate the band, Parry brought in Bell Orchestre bandmate Sarah Neufeld, and New International Standards bandmates, Tim Kingsbury and Jeremy Gara.

 He has also made musical contributions to albums by The National, Little Scream, Sufjan Stevens, The Unicorns and Islands.
 On the latter's critically acclaimed 2006 album Return to the Sea, he played several instruments, sang background vocals and arranged strings, and appeared with the band's 2016 10-year-anniversary shows where they played the album in full.

 Parry has also performed in a cover band called Phi Slamma Jamma along with Arcade Fire bandmates Will Butler, Jeremy Gara, and Tim Kingsbury.
 The group performed at the 2011 POP Montreal Festival as well as the 2012 Crossing Brooklyn Ferry Festival.

 On January 20, 2007, Parry returned to Canterbury High to perform a concert with Arcade Fire in the school's cafeteria.
 Only 400 students and staff were permitted to attend the show.
 Beforehand, those chosen had the opportunity to preview new, unreleased songs from the Arcade Fire's upcoming album.
 After the show, there was a brief autograph period and the students met with the band members.

 He was also formerly a member of the band the New International Standards, with Tim Kingsbury and Jeremy Gara.
 His first work for Orchestra, entitled For Heart, Breath and Orchestra.
 It was recorded by the Kitchener-Waterloo Symphony, on their 2011 album From Here on Out alongside pieces by Jonny Greenwood and Nico Muhly.
 He has also written commissioned works for Kronos Quartet, yMusic and Bryce Dessner, and his chamber works also have been performed by the Calder Quartet and Warhol Dervish.

 Parry appeared at each night of the 2012 All Tomorrow's Parties festival, mounting a "moving surround sound sci-fi composition for bicycles and boomboxes" entitled Drones/Revelations, as well as performing songs with a folk trio called Quiet River of Dust, and as part of a chamber music ensemble performing Parry's Music for Heart and Breath.
 The lineup included Owen Pallett, Nico Muhly, Bryce Dessner, Aaron Dessner, Gaspar Claus, Nadia Sirota, Kyle Resnick, and Dave Nelson.